 NEWS AND UPDATES

-Two poems ("Girl Gang, Subway Smack Down," and "Train Running Late, Winter Morning Rush,") in the current issue of Poetry Northwest.
+Two poems ("Girl Gang, Subway Smack Down," and "Train Running Late, Winter Morning Rush,") in the Fall 2014 issue of Poetry Northwest.

 One poem ("Reading the Snowfall") in the Winter 2014 issue of the Cincinatti Review.

 My second collection, The Stiller of Atoms, was a finalist at the National Poetry Series Open Competition (50 finalists out of 1,100 manuscripts submitted)